 Defended Getty Images in a trade dress infringement action alleging photographic images in the company's database depicting plaintiff's tree-shaped car freshener products constituted infringement of its product configuration trademark.
 After Court granted Getty Images’ motion to dismiss, in part, successfully resolved the matter without any finding of liability.
 (N.D.N.Y.
 2012)

-General counsel for the Private Art Dealers Association and New Art Dealers Alliance
+Counsel for the Private Art Dealers Association (PADA) and New Art Dealers Alliance (NADA)

-Serve as general counsel to client, a lobbying and trade organization for private art dealers and an international association of young dealers in contemporary art.
+Serve as general counsel to clients, a lobbying and trade organization for private art dealers and an international association of young dealers in contemporary art.
 (Ongoing)

 Hart v.
 Electronic Arts, Inc.

 Lead counsel representing Electronic Arts in defense of a putative class action brought by Hart, a former college quarterback, on behalf of all college football players, arising out of the purported use of their likenesses in EA’s successful NCAA Football video game series.
 The federal District Court in New Jersey granted EA’s motion for summary judgment